jenkinsci/delphix-plugin/README.md

 ## <a id="Introduction"></a>Introduction

-The Jenkins Plugin enables teams to integrate the Delphix DevOps Data Platform within their automated pipelines.
+The Delphix Plugin for Jenkins enables teams to integrate the Delphix DevOps Data Platform within their automated pipelines.
 With Jenkins and Delphix, customers can automatically provision and destroy ephemeral data environments quickly to improve automated testing and automatically resolve common IT requests.
 Teams who successfully integrate the solution within their pipelines have experienced improved application quality, faster delivery cycles, and ultimately happier teams and customers.
 The plugin leverages the Data Control Tower (DCT)’s APIs to communicate with the Delphix Engines.

 ### Example Use Cases
 - Provision an Oracle database and send the connectivity information to a Quality Assurance team member via email, Slack, or Teams.